Kat9-123/asa/Sublang.md

     a -= b ; Subtract b from a
     a -= b c ; Subtract b from a and jump to c if the result is less than or equal to zero

-; If no `c` argument is given, the next instruction will always be executed, even if the result is leq

-; These two are equivalent
-a -= b
-a -= b $1 ; `$1` gives a relative address with offset one
+; If no `c` argument is given, the next instruction will always be executed, even if the result is LEQ ; So these two are equivalent a -= b a -= b $1 ; `$1` gives a relative address with offset one